 Chronic myelogenous leukemia can also be called chronic myeloid leukemia and chronic granulocytic leukemia.
 Chronic myelogenous leukemia typically affects older adults and rarely occurs in children, though it can occur at any age.

 Signs and symptoms of chronic myelogenous leukemia may include:

 When to see a doctor

-Because people with chronic myelogenous leukemia tend to respond better to treatment when it's started early, make an appointment with your doctor if you have signs or symptoms that bother you.
+Because people with chronic myelogenous leukemia tend to respond better to treatment when it's started early, make an appointment with your doctor if you have any persistent signs or symptoms that worry you.

 Chronic myelogenous leukemia occurs when something goes awry in the genes of your blood cells.
 It's not clear what initially sets off this process, but doctors have discovered how it progresses into chronic myelogenous leukemia.